 If you’re going to prune the mop head, you should only do it right after it finishes flowering at the end of summer because by the very end of summer the plant has already started to make the blooms for next year and it only blooms once a year, so choosing to prune at any other time runs the risk of destroying the new growth.

-The lacecap hydrangeas have tiny blooms that are ringed by larger blooms taking on a star like shape.
-Just like Mop Heads they have flowers that develop on the growth from last year.
+The lacecap hydrangeas have tiny blooms that are ringed by larger blooms taking on a star-like shape.
+Just like Mop Heads, they have flowers that develop on the growth from last year.
 Also like Mop Heads, the lace cap varieties need well-drained soil, they prefer morning sun with afternoon shade, and they need to be watered regularly.
-The same alkalinity remains true hear such that you can change the color of the blooms based on the alkalinity or acidity of your soil.
+The same alkalinity remains true to hear such that you can change the color of the blooms based on the alkalinity or acidity of your soil.

 |This variety of mophead hydrangea will produce large clusters of pink or blue flowers.